By Abraham Torres and Cheryl Diaz

 Access doesn’t buy happiness

-But when Anthony crossed the proverbial velvet rope and was surrounded with people who could help him move past his demons, he continued to hide the last aspect of his psychology that continously dragged him back to bad places.
-His friends say although he was the most authentic person they’d ever met, he was running from something, hiding from himself, keeping insanely busy and overachieving so to not address what he called the “dark genie” inside him.
+When Anthony crossed the proverbial velvet rope and was surrounded with people who could help him move past his demons, he continued to hide the last aspect of his psychology that continously dragged him back to dark places.
+He didn’t allow himself to connect with others, he was the happy clown, who was dying inside.
+His friends say although he was the most authentic person they’d ever met, he was running from something, hiding from himself, blocking intimate friendships, keeping insanely busy and overachieving so to not address what he called the “dark genie” inside him.
 So, alas, we see, even the most “authentic” person we know was still wearing a mask.

 Maybe the missing link to a balanced life is not simply being authentic, but being able to connect, to open up, share, and directly address your issues with people who’ve been on the same journey.